 Just for fun, here’s another carpenter from about a hundred years later hewing a board to size with a bearded broad-axe.
 The work sits on a pair of saw horses with the typical tenon legs.
 Also, note the iron dogs used to secure the board to the horses.
 Living in the era of screw clamps, we don’t use these as much but they are still occasionally found holding boards while being glued like so:

 And finally, a late 16th century carpenter cross-cutting a plank.
 I like this image as it depicts more tools, though in less detail.
 Chisels, hammers, and a square hang on the wall, a plane sits in the background, and the broad-axe sits on the floor next to the hewing stump.
 The frame saw hasn’t changed at all.
 I don’t know if the supprt under the board is unique but it appears to be stepped to hold planks at graduated levels.
-Nifty.
-And a couple of details about the clothes; I like the sagging stockings and the patched elbow of his shirt.
+Pretty nifty if you ask me.
+And finally, a couple of details about the clothes; I love the sagging stockings and the patched elbow of his shirt.
 Definitely dressed for work.